bevyengine/bevy-website/content/learn/book/graphics/windows/_index.md

 insert_anchor_links = "right"
 +++

+{% todo() %}
-TODO: explain the windowing abstraction and link to `winit` docs
+* Explain the windowing abstraction and link to `winit` docs

-TODO: demonstrate how to change window background material
+* Demonstrate how to change window background material

-TODO: demonstrate how to change window size
+* Demonstrate how to change window size

-TODO: demonstrate how to have multiple windows
+* Demonstrate how to have multiple windows
+{% end %}